ElenaBelogolovsky/DATASCI-194D-294D/week3.md

 # Week 3: Media Effects and Media Ecology; Psychology and Sociology

+The PDF files for all readings for this week can be accessed [here](https://canvas.stanford.edu/courses/198736/files/folder/Week%203).

 ## Required:

 1. **Mir, A. (May 1, 2022).** Disinformation is no danger.
 Fear polarization.